×

 We asked foreigners in Bali what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included:

 "In a rental property in Bali, you can typically expect to find essential appliances such as a refrigerator, stove, microwave, and a water dispenser.
 Some properties may also include a washing machine, air conditioning units, television, and small kitchen appliances like a rice cooker, toaster, and kettle.
-However, the inclusion of these appliances may vary depending on the rental agreement and the type of property you are renting," said one expat.
+However, the inclusion of these appliances may vary depending on the rental agreement and the type of property you are renting," remarked one expat in Bali.

 About the Author